 The Ain river is a complex river.
 In addition to its regular water releases, several areas are protected to respect biodiversity.

-La bathing is free but the sites are undeveloped and unsupervised.
+La bathing is tolerated but the sites are undeveloped and unsupervised.
 A situation that requires the utmost vigilance from everyone.
 Parking must be done only in the spaces provided and swimming is at your own risk.

 baignade des enfants dans la rivière d'Ain